scalawithcats/scala-with-cats/src/pages/case-studies/crdt/generalisation.md

 ## Generalisation

-We've now created a distributed, eventually consistentm, increment-only counter.
+We've now created a distributed, eventually consistent, increment-only counter.
 This is a useful achievement but we don't want to stop here.
 In this section we will attempt to abstract the operations